Charles James Fox: Early life: 1749–1758

-Fox entered Hertford College, Oxford, in October 1764, but left without graduating, being rather contemptuous of its "nonsenses".
-He went on several further expeditions to Europe, becoming well known in the great Parisian salons, meeting influential figures such as Voltaire, Edward Gibbon, the duc d'Orléans and the Marquis de Lafayette, and becoming the co-owner of a number of racehorses with the duc de Lauzun.
+Fox entered Hertford College, Oxford, in October 1764.
+His tutor there was William Newcome.
+By the standards of aristocratic students, he worked hard while at Oxford, especially at mathematics.
+However, he was rather contemptuous of Oxford's "nonsenses".
+He left without graduating in spring 1766, to tour Europe with his family.
+He went on several further expeditions to Europe, becoming well known in the great Parisian salons, meeting influential figures such as Voltaire, Jean-Jaques Rousseau, David Hume, Edward Gibbon, the duc d'Orléans, and the Marquis de Lafayette, and becoming the co-owner of a number of racehorses with the duc de Lauzun.